aAT0047/MRDagent/README.md

     --bam_files_path "${bam_files_list}" \
     --output_path "${TASK_OUTPUT_PATH}"
 ```

+## 4. Meta-model Training
+We viewed parameter recommendation for each genomic region as distinct yet related "tasks".
+For each task, we extracted meta-features X (Supplementary table s3) capturing inter-sample heterogeneity from corresponding BAM files and combined these with the optimal parameter configurations y, thus forming a meta-dataset.
+The CNN-based meta-learning model was then trained on this dataset, explicitly learning the common mapping between meta-features and optimal parameters across tasks (Supplementary Methods.3)

 ### Why an Agent is Needed to Balance Constrained Conditions in Variant Detection
 We used MRD-Agent to conduct variant detection.
 MRD-Agent adopts a DQN framework to facilitate iterative parameter optimisation between the preliminary detection and filtering stages.
 By dynamically balancing the constraints on false negatives and false positives and integrating stepwise optimisation, MRD-Agent seeks to maximise the overall detection performance.